Like Me, Like You

 5 YEARS LATER………………………..

 Cleo is 15, and has made many friends.
 She is in high school and she is the new kid…AGAIN!!
-By friends, I mean imaginary friends.
-“Why does she not have any friends?” you might be thinking.
+As for friends, I mean imaginary friends, she has lots.
+“Why does she not have any real friends?” you might be thinking.
 Well, in this time no one had any friends.

 “Hey Puna!”
-Puna is her best imaginary friend and not puma but Puna.
+Puna is her best imaginary friend, and not “puma,” but Puna.
 Puna waved.
 “Hi!
 How are you doing?”
 Puna asks.
-“Good,” Cleo says.
-Cleo’s eyes widen because today is Wednesday and on Wednesday we eat goose water.
+“Good,” Cleo said.
+Cleo’s eyes widen because today is Wednesday and on Wednesday they eat goose water.

-She almost fell off of her chair when it was lunch time because that means goose water – UGH!!!!
+She almost fell off of her chair when it was lunch time because that meant goose water – UGH!!!!
 She picked the smallest amount, ate it and drank water immediately.
 After lunch they had break time.
-They never have break except on goose water days, and the break lasts one loooooong hour.
+They never had break except on goose water days, and the break lasted one loooooong hour.
 Zulda came over.
 “Hey how are you doing?”
 Zulda asked.
-“Good,” Cleo said, drawing in another secret notebook that goes in another secret pocket.
+“Good,” Cleo said, drawing in another secret notebook that went in another secret pocket.
 “Why draw?” you might be thinking.
 Well she did not know how to spend 1 hour.
 “No,” she whispered as she looked at the mouth she had drawn too big.
 50 tries later, she got it perfect with 59 minutes remaining.
 “Yes,” she whispered.

 Poof!
 Zulda, Puna, and Lin appeared.
 “Hi Lima,” they said.
 “Hi Zulda, Puna and Lin.”
 Wait, if they aren’t imaginary, then I must be magical.
 “Now run with me if you want to live!”